winitzki/scall/tutorial/programming_dhall.md

 Imports from external resources (files, Internet URLs, or environment variables) is a form of a side effect because the contents of those resources may change at any time.
-Dhall has a feature called "frozen imports" for ensuring that the contents of an external resource did not unexpectedly change.
+Dhall has a feature called "frozen imports" for ensuring that the contents of an external resource does not unexpectedly change.
-A freozen import is guaranteed to produce the same value every time (or fail to type-check).
+A frozen import is guaranteed to produce the same value every time (otherwise it will fail to type-check).
 Without that check, some Dhall programs may produce different results if we run those programs at different times.

 An example of that behavior is found in Dhall's test suite that uses [a randomness source](https://test.dhall-lang.org/random-string), which is a Web service that returns a new random string each time it is called.